ivy-llc/ivy/docs/overview/background/standardization.rst

 “You want to try and somehow unify: TensorFlow, PyTorch, JAX, NumPy and others, all of which have strong industrial backing, huge user momentum, and significant API differences?”

-Won’t adding a new “unified” framework just make the problem even worse…
+Won't adding a new “unified” framework just make the problem even worse…

 .. image:: https://github.com/unifyai/unifyai.github.io/blob/master/img/externally_linked/background/standardization/how_standards_proliferate.png?raw=true
    :align: center